grusite/frontend-wallaclone/README.md

-# NodePop
+# Wallaclone

+Final exercise of Bootcamp Web VII.
+It is accesible via [this URL](https://frontend-wallaclone.grusite.now.sh)

-A React application that uses the [Nodepop API](https://github.com/IsmaelB83/keepcoding-backend-node) developed in Node.
+It is a React application that uses the [Wallaclone API](https://github.com/grusite/backend-wallaclone.git) developed in Node.

 ## Available Scripts